f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab3/lab3.rst

 #.
 Open a new Private Browsing window in **Firefox** .
 #.
 Go to the to Juiceshop login page and login as f5student@agility.com

 #.
 Examine the most recent request in the event logs for /rest/user/login.
-Notice that you **cannot** see the password for f5student in the request.
+Notice that you **cannot** see the password for f5student@agility.com in the request.
    The password is masked in the logs due to a sensitive parameter setting which is created by the policy automatically.

         |lab2.3-0|

 #.
-Open the BIG-IP interface.
+Open the BIG-IP GUI interface.

 #.
 Navigate to **Security -> Application Security -> Parameters List** and select the Sensitive Parameters tab and view the configuration.